 Under MIFIDPRU 7.4.7, the Firm is required to hold own funds and liquid assets that are adequate to ensure the Firm is able to address any material harms that may result from its ongoing activities, and in the event of a wind down, it can be wound down in an orderly manner that minimises harm to clients and other market participants.
-This requirement to have adequate financial resources is called the Overall Financial Adequacy Rule (OFAR).
+This requirement to have adequate financial resources at all times is called the Overall Financial Adequacy Rule (OFAR).

-The Firm's own funds as of 31 December 2022, the Reference Date, and a reconciliation of the Firm's own funds balance and related information, as of Reference Date, to corresponding information in the Firm's audited financial statement for the financial year ended on the reference Date is set out in the tables below.
+The Firm's own funds as of 31 December 2023, the Reference Date, and a reconciliation of the Firm's own funds balance and related information, as of Reference Date, to corresponding information in the Firm's audited financial statement for the financial year ended on the reference Date is set out in the tables below.

 Item Amount (GBP '000) Reference

-1 OWN FUNDS 1,881
+1 OWN FUNDS 4,342

-2 TIER 1 CAPITAL 18,015
+2 TIER 1 CAPITAL 23,515

-3 COMMON EQUITY TIER 1 CAPITAL 18,000 Note 15
+3 COMMON EQUITY TIER 1 CAPITAL 23,500 Note 17

-4 Fully paid-up capital instruments 18,000 Note 15
+4 Fully paid-up capital instruments 23,500 Note 17

 5 Share Premium

-6 Retained earnings (16,134)
+6 Retained earnings (19,173)

 7 Accumulated other comprehensive income

 8 Other reserves

 9 Adjustments to CET1 due to prudential filters

 10 Other funds

 11 (-)TOTAL DEDUCTIONS FROM COMMON EQUITY TIER 1

 19 CET1: Other capital elements, deductions and adjustments

 20 ADDITIONAL TIER 1 CAPITAL 15

 21 Fully paid up, directly issued capital instruments

 22 Share premium

 23 (-)TOTAL DEDUCTIONS FROM ADDITIONAL TIER 1

-Additional Tier 1: Other capital elements, deductions and
+Additional Tier 1: Other capital elements, deductions and Note 18

 24 adjustments 15

 25 TIER 2 CAPITAL 0

 26 Fully paid up, directly issued capital instruments

 27 Share premium

 28 (-)TOTAL DEDUCTIONS FROM TIER 2

 29 Tier 2: Other capital elements, deductions and adjustments

 Assets - Breakdown by asset classes according to the balance sheet in the audited financial statements

 Amount (GBP '000) Reference

-1 Tangible Assets 1,006 Note 10
+1 Tangible Assets 747 Note 12

 2 Investments 0

-3 Debtors 2,216 Note 13
+3 Debtors 3,372 Note 15

-4 Current Asset Investments 53 Note 11
+4 Current Asset Investments 2 Note 13

-5 Cash at bank 5,846
+5 Cash at bank 5,913

-Total Assets 9,121
+Total Assets 10,034

-Liabi lities - Breakdown by asset classes according to the balance sheet in the audited fina ncial statements
+Liabil Liabilities - Breakdown by asset classes according to the balance sheet in the audited financial statements

-6 Creditors (less than 1 year) 7,240 Note 14
+6 Creditors (less than 1 year) 5,691 Note 16

-Total Liabilities 7,240
+Total Liabilities 5,691

-Shar eholders' Equity ·
+Share Shareholders' Equity

-7 Called up share capital 18,000
+7 Called up share capital 23,500

 8 Capital redemption reserve 15

-9 Profit & Loss Account (16,134)
+9 Profit & Loss Account (19,173)

-Total Shareholders' Equity 1,881
+Total Shareholders' Equity 4,342